apl. Prof. Dr. Ulrich Franke

 Mentoring

-If I have been assigned as your mentor, you are welcome to use the office hours to discuss matters related to your studies.
+If I have been assigned to you as mentor, please use the consultation hours to discuss any questions you may have about your studies.

 Format